grpc/proposal/L72-core-google_default_credentials-extension.md

 Thus, if an auth library were to use the current version of `grpc_google_default_credentials_create`, this ADC logic would be duplicated between the auth library and gRPC Core.

+By default, the identity pulled from the `metadata.google.internal` endpoint and the identity from the ADC mechanism will align.

 ## Proposal